SQwatermark/effekseer_docs_tool/source/en/ToolReference/record.md

 "Export as a gif animation" outputs the captured effect to a gif file.

-"Export as a AVI" outputs the captured effect to an uncompressed animation file.
+"Export as a AVI" outputs the captured effect to an uncompressed animation file with alpha channel.

+"Export as a mp4(h264)" outputs the captured effect to a mp4 file.

 <table>